Oakland Community College invites the public to join in events and activities honoring Dr. Martin Luther King, Jr.

 - is deeply dedicated to community service and providing additional pathways for students for leadership development.
 “This is a perfect opportunity to honor Dr. King’s legacy and celebrate his belief that “Everyone can be great.
 Because anybody can serve.”

-With five campuses throughout Oakland County, Oakland Community College is committed
+With multi campus system throughout Oakland County, Oakland Community College is committed

 to providing academic and developmental experiences that allows each student to reach